yuta-fujimoto-naist/AttractingContributors/README.md

 # What is your favorite club?
-Tell us about your favorite club activity (that you would like to join)!
+Tell me about your favorite club activity (that you would like to join)!

 `Orchestra`